-Discovering How Your Child Thinks and Feels
+080: Discovering How Your Child Thinks and Feels, with Dr. Dawn K. Brown, M.D.

-When you don’t have ADHD yourself, it’s really how to know how your child with ADHD thinks and feels.
-Even if you do have ADHD too, the experience is different for each individual with ADHD, meaning it’s different for your child than it was and is for you.
-Yet, it’s important for parents to know what life is like for your kids so we can help them thrive.
-In this episode of the Parenting ADHD Podcast, I’m talking with Dr. Dawn Brown of the ADHD wellness center about how to discover how your child thinks and feels.
-We cover a variety of perspectives and topics including development, intense feelings and big emotions, sensitivity and rejection sensitive dysphoria, dysregulation, meeting your child where they are, and more…
+When you don't have ADHD yourself, it's really how to know how your child with ADHD thinks and feels.
+Even if you do have ADHD too, the experience is different for each individual with ADHD, meaning it's different for your child than it was and is for you.
+Yet, it's important for parents to know what life is like for your kids so we can help them thrive.

-NOTE: Some of the resources below may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.
+Some of the resources may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.

 My Guest

-DR. DAWN K. BROWN, MD
+DR. DAWN K. BROWN, M.D.

-Dr. Dawn Kamilah Brown (Dr. Dawn Psych MD), America’s favorite ADHD Expert, also known as “The MD with ADHD”, is a double- board certified child, adolescent and adult psychiatrist.
+Dr. Dawn Kamilah Brown is America’s favorite ADHD Expert, also known as “The MD with ADHD”, is a double- board certified child, adolescent and adult psychiatrist.
 She is the owner, CEO and sole practitioner at ADHD Wellness Center and has two private practice locations in Texas; she also has a growing virtual presence, offering online appointments.
 She serves as a contract physician for five clinics where she has a medical license: Texas, Illinois and South Carolina and supervises nurse practitioners in two states.

 Dr. Brown is a pioneer of the Mental Health Movement, a keynote speaker, an internationally recognized ADHD expert and coach, a two-time best-selling author, podcaster (“From ADHD to Amaze-Ability™”), on-air/media-influencer, and professional mentor.
 Dr. Brown is also a mental wellness provider for elite/professional athletes and a mental wellness strategist for “Supermoms” who parent children with ADHD.
 Her proprietary programs under her ADHD Amaze-Ability™ Academy help families “Position their children to win” and function optimally.